Eugenegitonga11/Portfolio-template/README.md

 # Portfolio-template
-This are different porfolios formats
+These are different porfolios formats